R-Gayathiri/Cyclistic-Bike-Share-Project/README.md

 When looking at the 3 questions above, the business deliverable will be impelmented based on the analysis results between casual/members while trying understand the trends behind before giving necessary recommendation. </br>

-Throughout this capstone project, all execution will be done with R-Programming for data gathering, data cleaning and summarizing the visuals. </br>
+Throughout this project, R-Programming is used for data gathering, data cleaning and summarizing the visuals. </br>
+In addition, Tableau has been used for extensive visualization.  </br>

 3: Prepare
 ------------------

 ### 3.1: Data Preparation.

-The analysis period occurred between 2021 July to 2022 June, this 1 year span data will be applied to analyze the trend between casual customers and members. </br>
+The analysis period occurred between July 2021 and June 2022.
+This 1 year span data is analyzed to identify the service usage trend between casual customers and members. </br>

-The data from 2021 July and 2021 June are all stored in different csv files, which can be found in [here](https://divvy-tripdata.s3.amazonaws.com/index.html) </br>
+The data files can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html) </br>

-The following code will summarize which R-packages this analysis have applied for </br>
+The following R-packages has been used in this analysis.</br>

 ```r
 library(tidyverse)